 Once they had found their tables the guests welcomed in their bride and groom with a loud standing ovation.
 The mouth-watering three course meal was supplied by Red Cherry Catering.
 We could tell it was being enjoyed as we had to check that the guests were in fact still present as they ate in happy silence.

 Hethfelton House Wedding Photographs of Wedding Speeches

 Bellies were full of tasty food and a few glasses of wine, consequently the happy volume levels were turned up just in time for wedding speeches.

 First the Father of bride opened proceedings with words of love, advice and a couple of obligatory dad jokes.
 Giles’ wonderful sense of humour swept about the room and he finished his speech with words of thanks.
 Finally his best man kept the crowd attentive, laughing and clapping to the end.

 Hethfelton House Wedding Photographs of Wedding Evening Reception

 In the entrance foyer the bar opened.
 As the dining room was quickly turned round guests meandered between the bar and outside space.
 Canopies and gardens were lit with fairy lights and outdoor fire (with brick chimney).

-Meanwhile, back inside the legendary Mark Gerard from Pegasus Disco was set up and raring to go.
+Meanwhile, back inside the legendary Mark Gerard from Pegasus Disco (one of our recommended wedding suppliers) was set up and raring to go.
 He announced the cutting of the cake and so the three tier edible sculpture crafted by Lisa Notley was divided by knife.
 Next the happy couple gently swirled about the dance floor for their first dance.
 Surrounded by friends and family and holding their love they couldn’t have looked happier.